 Prayer aligns you with the vision and purpose of God over your life.

 In your waiting time, don’t sit idle.
 Join prayer caravans and seek God with all your heart.
 Walk with the prayer warriors and see your life get transformed.

 And for the record, you don’t have to be in church to pray.
-Are you traveling? pray.
+Are you travelling?
+Pray.
 Seated somewhere?
 Pray.
-Walking in a park? pray.
-If you can communicate when driving it means you can pray when driving.
+Walking in a park?
+Pray.
+If you can communicate when driving, it means you can pray when driving.

 I feel I haven’t written enough of this post.
 But I hope you understand it the way I’m trying to.
 Good things come to those who wait, and you better learn to wait.